Per48edjes/Misc-Math-Practice/lazy_cake_slice/README.md

 straight edge?"

-This is convoluted to understand in words, so the graphic below should help illuminate what I'm trying to understand.
+This is convoluted to understand in words, so the graphic below should help illuminate what I'm trying to determine.

 ![Stylized Example of Lazy Cake Slice](./angle_definitions.png)

 The grey line is an example of one such cut.
-The objective is to choose a cut (parameterized by angles β and ɣ) such that the area of the two pieces (denoted by the green and red arrows) are equal.
+The objective is to choose a cut (parameterized by angles β) such that the area of the two pieces (denoted by the green and red arrows) are equal.

 See the `cake_slice_calculator.py` docstring for more context.